awsdocs/aws-control-tower-guide/doc_source/existing-config-resources.md

 1. Provide the name for the stack as **CustomerCreatedConfigRecorderRoleForControlTower**

 1. Create the stack\.

+**Note**
+Any SCPs that you create should exclude an `aws-controltower-ConfigRecorderRole*` role\.
+Do not modify the permissions that restrict the ability for AWS Config rules to perform evaluations\.
+Follow these guidelines so that you don't receive an `AccessDeniedException` when you have SCPs that block `aws-controltower-ConfigRecorderRole*` from calling Config\.

 ## Step 3: Identify the AWS Regions with pre\-existing resources<a name="existing-config-step-3"></a>